lizzycoda/GraphMaxShift/README.md

     - `utils/`
          - `mixture_population_clustering.py` implements the numerical method described in Section 3.1 of [Chac&oacute;n (2015)](https://projecteuclid.org/journals/statistical-science/volume-30/issue-4/A-Population-Background-for-Nonparametric-Density-Based-Clustering/10.1214/15-STS526.full) to obtain the ground truth (gt) clustering for Gaussian mixtures.
 The method is based on Theorem 1 in [Ray & Lindsay (2005)](https://projecteuclid.org/journals/annals-of-statistics/volume-33/issue-5/The-topography-of-multivariate-normal-mixtures/10.1214/009053605000000417.full).
 In practice, the method works well for a bimodal mixture with minimal hyperparameter tuning but we find that some adjustments needed to be made for other mixtures, and these are documented in `figures/mixtures.ipynb`.
         - `mixture_model.py`is used to generate data from a Gaussian mixture and can be used to calcuate the density, gradient, and hessian of the mixture (which is useful in determining the population clustering)
-        - `max_shift.py` implements the mediod Max Shift method as described in [Arias-Castro & Qiao (2022)](https://arxiv.org/abs/2202.09023). we use this in our Figure 3
+        - `max_shift.py` implements the mediod Max Shift method as described in [Arias-Castro & Qiao (2022)](https://arxiv.org/abs/2202.09023). we use this in Figure 4